univec-ai/postvec/web/docs/install/docker.md

 - Moving: `ghcr.io/univec-ai/postvec:pg18-embedded`
 - No `latest`.
 Pin by digest in production.

-Pulling a new image never runs `ALTER EXTENSION` for you.
+Pulling a new image does not run `ALTER EXTENSION`.
 See [upgrade](/docs/install/upgrade).